Volunteer Work in Brazil

 Contact: Global Vision International, 252 Newbury Street, Number 4, Boston, MA, 02116, USA.
 Call Toll free on 888-653-6028; firstname.lastname@example.org, www.gvi.co.uk.

 U.S. citizens need a visa to enter Brazil.
 Officially, volunteers require a non-immigrant work visa.
-Check with your volunteer organization and the Brazilian consulate for details.
+Check with your volunteer organization and the Brazilian consulate for details: Embassy of Brazil in the U.S.